nylas/inbox.js/README.md

 Client-side SDK for communicating with the InboxApp API.

+## **NOTE**: This SDK is currently not actively maintained, and may need some TLC.
+Please feel free to use it and send us a pull request if you fix anything or add a feature, though. :)

 ##Building Inbox.js

 To begin with, it's necessary to set up a development environment: